ByteCubed/intersection-roadway-safety/devsecops/local/README.md

 # Department of Transportation: Roadway Safety: Local

-This directory creates a local environment for running services for the Department of Transportation's Roadway Safety: Phase II project.
+This directory creates a local environment for running services of the Department of Transportation's Roadway Safety: Phase II project.

 ## Section 1: Structure